DaDudeIan/Pre-planning-Intersection-Traversal-for-Autonomous-Vehicles/thesis/sections/3-methodology/method/model.typ

 #include "models/vit.typ"

 #include "models/swin.typ"

+Finally, with all the models presented, the next step is to discuss the training strategy used for all models.
+The training strategy is a crucial part of the model, as it defines how the model will be trained and what kinds of loss functions will be used and how they will be used together.

 === Training Strategy <c4:training-strategy>
 Highlight the use of this when training using topology loss and CE.